Top of the Pops: 2003: All New Top of the Pops

-2005: The beginning of the end
+2005

 Figures had plummeted to below three million, prompting an announcement by the BBC that the show was going to move, again, to Sunday evenings on BBC Two, thus losing the prime-time slot on BBC One that it had maintained for more than forty years.
+The show had aired on BBC Two occasionally from 1996, usually if it was Comic Relief or Children in Need on BBC One.

 This move was widely reported as a final "sidelining" of the show, and perhaps signalled its likely cancellation.
 At the time, it was insisted that this was so the show would air immediately after the official announcement of the new top 40 chart on Radio 1, as it was thought that by the following Friday, the chart seemed out of date.
 The final Top of the Pops to be shown on BBC One (barring Christmas and New Year specials) was broadcast on Monday 11 July 2005, which was edition number 2,166.

-The first edition on BBC Two was broadcast on 17 July 2005 at 7.00 pm with presenter Fearne Cotton.
-After the move to Sundays, Cotton continued to host with a different guest presenter each week, such as Rufus Hound or Richard Bacon.
+The first regular edition on BBC Two was broadcast on 17 July 2005 at 7.00 pm with presenter Fearne Cotton.
+Following the move to Sundays, Cotton continued to host with a different guest presenter each week, such as Rufus Hound or Richard Bacon.
 On a number of occasions, however, Reggie Yates would step in, joined by female guest presenters such as Lulu, Cyndi Lauper and Anastacia.
 Viewing figures during this period averaged around 11/2 million.
 Shortly after the move to BBC Two, Peters resigned as executive producer.
 He was replaced by the BBC's Creative Head of Music Entertainment Mark Cooper, while producer Sally Wood remained to oversee the show on a weekly basis.